 After weeks of massage, the pain did lessen but only slightly.

 Sidenote: You may also develop scar tissue which can be very uncomfortable and painful.
-Estrogen cream can lessen the pain so you may want to talk to you, healthcare provider.
+Estrogen cream can lessen the pain so you may want to talk to your healthcare provider.

 Completely unrelated to painful sex postpartum but very informational; I found out about the notorious Madge the Vag.
 The mom who talks about all things vagina.
 She gave me a schooling on how our bodies react during sex!